 In 2014 and 2015, AWR's Board of Directors approved two stock repurchase programs, authorizing AWR to repurchase up to 2.45 million shares of its Common Shares.
 Both programs were completed during 2015.
-Under these programs, Registrant repurchased 1,905,000 and 545,000 Common Shares on the open market during 2015 and 2014, respectively.
+Under these programs, Registrant repurchased 1,905,000 Common Shares on the open market during 2015.